-Associate Professor and Director, Children’s Environmental Precision Health Institute, Lehigh University
+Associate Professor, Department of Community and Population Health; Director, Children’s Environmental Precision Health Institute

 Office: HST 238